yousiftouma/cygni-talent-deploy/readme.md

 # CI/CD from scratch

-This is a course in Continuous Integration and Continuous Deployment from scracth.
+This is a course in Continuous Integration and Continuous Deployment from scratch.
 That means we are not going to use any off-the-shelf products such as heroku to achieve this.
 We are going to use a Linux server that we access through ssh.
-We will automate tasks using bash and run services using systemd.

 ## Goals